1994 Turkmen parliamentary election: Candidates

 In reality, Turkmenistan had no other party apart from DPK; Niyazov attempted to open a "Peasant's Party" — as propaganda — whose failure was exhibited by the state as the reluctance of Turkmens to have a multi-party state.
 Only 54 candidates were proposed for the 50 constituencies — all other candidates withdrew or were disqualified.
 Of these, three failed to register and one backed out after registration.
 Thus, 50 candidates ran for 50 seats; 45 men and five women.
 21 were aged between 31 and 40 years, 22 between 41 and 50 years, and the rest were older.
 45 were Turkmen, 2 Russian, and 3 Uzbek.

 Campaign

 Posters with pictures and short biographs were plastered across prominent venues — expenses were borne by the Election Commission.
 The local commissions arranged for face-to-face meetings with constituents.
 These meetings would be discussed in local newspapers, and the candidates effusively praised; particular emphasis was given on how they enjoyed "unanimous support".

 Conduct

-The election took place on 11 December from 08:00 to 18:00.
+The elections took place on 11 December from 08:00 to 18:00.
 Multiple poling stations were set up in each electoral district.
-The ballots were printed in Turkmen as well as Russian, including the name of the candidate, profession, place of work, and residence address.
-Organization for Security and Co-operation in Europe requested to send its observers; no response was received from the Turkmenistan Government.
+The ballots were printed in Turkmen and Russian, including the name of the candidate, profession, place of work, and residence address.
+The Organization for Security and Co-operation in Europe requested to send observers but no response was received from the Turkmen government.
 However, observers from Commission on Security and Cooperation in Europe and US Embassy diplomats were allowed.